-Whether it’s boarding the Millennium Falcon, meeting your favourite characters, enjoy the refreshing drinks or the tasty foods, it all gives you an unforgettable experience.
+Whether it’s boarding the Millennium Falcon, meeting your favorite characters, or enjoying the refreshing drinks or the tasty foods, it all gives you an unforgettable experience.
 The best part is that every single activity has a hint of Star Wars Galaxy, and every time you find yourself saying, “this could only come from Star Wars,”.
 The galaxy isn’t all about the heroes but the villains as well.

 Tip: You’re bound to get lost in the immersive ordeal, but make sure to capture lots of pictures here because you will definitely want to commemorate.
-If you are looking for more places, here are my 6 favourite US destinations to travel with family.
+If you are looking for more places, here are my 6 favorite US destinations to travel to with family.

 3. World of colour

 One of the most striking exhibitions of water is projected here at the California Adventure.
 There have been three versions of the spectacular night show:

 - The original World of Color

 Your visit to Disneyland is incomplete without the wonderous sight of the soaring fountains, thrilling music, and towering screens.
 This is one of the top things not to miss out in Disneyland that is guaranteed to leave your kids’ jaws dropped.
 In addition, the classic Disney animation with all the laser light is got to be one of the best shows put up ever.

 Tip for the things not to miss out in Disneyland: while it is one of the fun places to travel with family, make sure to get a World of Color Dining Package reservation to get a good view of the projection.

 Young kids love to roam around and play in the toon town.
 I remember my son Ethan was at his highest energy when he met Mickey Mouse at his movie barn and played at the Goofy’s house.
 Then, of course, you can meet Minnie Mouse at her house and visit Donald’s boat at well.